Tollymon13/beverages/README.md

 # beverages

 ## Introduction
-This project goes through the main features of Object Oriented Programming in C++.
-The main concept of the program revolves around various beverages (i.e. drinks), and playing around with their features (i.e. added sugar, company name etc.).
+This project goes through the main concept of Object Oriented Programming in C++.
+The main idea of the program revolves around various beverages (i.e. drinks), and playing around with their features (i.e. added sugar, company name etc.).

 ### Inheritance
 “Beverages” class represents the base class from which “energyDrinks”,” fruit Juice” and (through